greg-js/arch-wiki-md-repo/wiki/_content/english/Firefox tweaks.md

 #### Turn off sponsored content and tiles

-In about.config, set the string value to a blank for both of these: browser.newtabpage.directory.source and browser.newtabpage.directory.ping.
+In `about:config`, set the string value to a blank for both of these: `browser.newtabpage.directory.source` and `browser.newtabpage.directory.ping`.
 Consider also disabling the tile feature from the tools on a new tab page.
-A wireshark session demonstrates the level of chatter created by these features.
+A [Wireshark](/index.php/Wireshark "Wireshark") session demonstrates the level of chatter created by these features.

 ## Appearance